Education in Qatar: Educational initiatives

 The Qatari government has taken a unique approach to education through AL-Bairaq, an outreach program targeting high school students which focuses on a curriculum that is based on STEM fields.
 The idea behind AL-Bairaq is to offer high school students the opportunity to connect with the research environment in the Center for Advanced Materials (CAM) at Qatar University.

 In 2009, the government launched the World Innovation Summit for Education (WISE), a global forum that brings together education stakeholders, opinion leaders and decision makers from all over the world to discuss educational issues.
 The first edition was held in Doha in November 2009.
 WISE has been involved in fundraising efforts for Haiti in an attempt to help rebuild the country's education system which suffered as a result of the 2010 Haiti earthquake.
 Additionally, WISE has created a Nobel-equivalent prize for education, with a $500,000 award for its recipient.

+Controversies

+A 2026 report by The Sunday Telegraph states that several British private schools operating in Qatar, including Sherborne School, King's College Taunton, and Royal Grammar School Guildford, are required to use state-approved Qatari textbooks that reportedly omit or distort key historical and cultural topics.
+For example, 2025 history materials reportedly exclude the Holocaust when covering Nazi Germany, and instead reference Mein Kampf while only vaguely mentioning Adolf Hitler's "racist ideas."
+Additionally, one Islamic textbook describes Jews as "evil" for their rejection of Islam during its rise in the 7th century.
+Another Islamic education text reportedly teaches that Palestine is an "Arab and Islamic land" that should not be conceded in any part, encourages efforts toward its "liberation," and calls on students to oppose normalization of relations with Israel.
+These findings prompted condemnation from groups such as the Association of Jewish Refugees, which called the material "morally indefensible" and an "insult" to Holocaust survivors.
+The schools stated that they follow British curricula, but must comply with local laws mandating instruction aligned with Qatari national and religious values.